IntersectMBO/cardano-db-sync/doc/configuration.md

 ### --disable-ledger

 One of the db-sync features that uses the most resources is that it maintains a ledger state and replays all the ledger rules.
 This is the only way to get historic reward details and other data that is not included in the blocks (ie. historic stake distribution, ada pots, epoch parameters, etc).
 The flag --disable-ledger provides the option to turn off these features and significantly reduce memory usage (by up to 10GB on mainnet) and sync time.
+Another benefit of this option is that there are no rollbacks on startup, which tend to take quite some time, since there are no ledger snapshots maintained on disk.

 When this flag is enabled, some features are missing and some DB tables are left empty:
 - `redeemer.fee` is left null